-Former England Sevens star Rob Vickerman looks ahead to the Dubai sevens this weekend, the opening round of the HSBC World Rugby Sevens series.
+Former England Sevens captain Rob Vickerman looks ahead to a huge year for the sport and previews the forthcoming HSBC World Rugby Sevens Series leg in Dubai.